A digital annual report design that highlights commitment to customer satisfaction and focus on performance.

 Annual reports may sometimes be difficult to read and process, so it was critical that the digital annual report design summarised key findings, and informed in a clear and engaging way how the company had performed against the promises and objectives as part of their business plan.

-We were tasked with producing an engaging digital summary of an annual performance design to help maximise the impact of this vital piece of communication.
+Our brief was to produce an engaging digital summary of an annual performance report to help maximise the impact of this vital piece of communication.

-We also kept the interactive navigation simple and easy to use.
-This helps support the company in communicating goals and performance to key stakeholders and customers, avoiding unnecessary technical features that may distract from the information.
+We also kept the interactive navigation simple and easy to use, which helped support the company in communicating goals and performance to key stakeholders and customers, avoiding unnecessary technical features that may distract from the information.

-The inclusion of icons also helps structure the report, improving the reader’s experience.
+We categorised the content primarily through a bright colour palette, while the inclusion of icons also helped structure the report, improving the reader’s experience.